Search Jobs In Tulare

 • Interpret, apply, and explain complex laws, codes, regulations, and ordinances.

-• Prepare clear and concise reports, correspondence, ordinances, policies, procedures, and other written materials.
+• Prepare clear and concise reports, correspondence, policies, procedures, and other written materials.

-• Maintain accurate records and files.
+• Maintain accurate files and records.

 • Operate modern office equipment including computer equipment and specialized software applications programs.